Demystifying Prompts in Language Models via Perplexity Estimation: SPELL : Selecting Prompts by Estimating LM Likelihood

 \subsection{Empirical Validation of \textsc{SPELL}}

-To show the effectiveness of our method in improving the results of a given task, we report the gains we get using \textsc{SPELL} across the different tasks.
-In Figure~\ref{fig:better} we plot, for two classification tasks (Tweet Offensive and Newspop), the accuracy using each of the 3 lowest perplexity prompts and their average (with Bloom and OPT 175b, respectively), compared to the average of the manual prompts (black horizontal line).
-Indeed, in most cases, the average accuracy using the 3 lowest perplexity prompts outperforms the average accuracy of the manual prompts by a large margin, with an average of 1.8 accuracy points across tasks with OPT 175b and 3.6 accuracy points for Bloom,\footnote{For Bloom, we exclude DBpedia from the analysis due to the low accuracy the model achieves on that task.} demonstrating the effectiveness of our method.
+To show the effectiveness of our method, we report the results we get using \textsc{SPELL} across the different tasks.
+In Table~\ref{tab:spell} we report the average accuracy with the manual prompts compared to the average accuracy with the 3 lowest-perplexity prompts, for both OPT 175B and Bloom.
+Indeed, in most cases, the average accuracy using the 3 lowest perplexity prompts outperforms the average accuracy of the manual prompts, with an average of 1.8 accuracy points across tasks with OPT and 2.3 accuracy points with Bloom, demonstrating the effectiveness of our method.

-The variability in accuracy of the 3 lowest perplexity prompts is also much lower than that of the manually created prompts: with OPT 175b, the average standard deviation within the 3 lowest perplexity prompts (across tasks) is 5.07, vs. 6.86 for the manual prompts, and with Bloom the gap is much bigger, with an average of 1.31 for the 3 lowest perplexity prompts vs. 5.15 for the manual ones.
-This further shows that \textsc{SPELL} is more stable compared to using an arbitrary set of manually created prompts.
+The variability in accuracy of the 3 lowest perplexity prompts is also much lower than that of the manually created prompts: with OPT 175B, the average standard deviation within the 3 lowest perplexity prompts (across tasks) is 5.07, vs. 6.86 for the manual prompts, and with Bloom the gap is much bigger, with an average of 2.6 for the 3 lowest perplexity prompts vs. 7.47 for the manual ones.\footnote{We also calculate the standard deviation when using the same amount of low-perplexity prompts as in the manual prompts set for each task and get averages of 6.32 and 3.78 for OPT 175B and Bloom, respectively.} This further shows that \textsc{SPELL} is more stable and reliable compared to using an arbitrary set of manually created prompts. \textsc{SPELL} sets the stage for further development in this direction, and serves as an initial indication of the benefits of involving perplexity estimation in the process of generating effective prompts.